dayanadithyan/dayanadithyan/README.md

-### Hi.
-I'm Dayan.
+### Hi, I'm Dayan.

-👨🏾‍🎓: I like symbols, both words and numbers.
-My research in language is driven by this curiosity in how language shapes human experience.
-I earned a Bachelor’s degree in Liberal Arts & Sciences from Quest University (British Columbia), with a focus on mathematics and critical theory.Currently,
+👨🏾‍🎓 **Education:** I'm passionate about symbols, whether they're words or numbers.
+My journey in language research is fueled by this curiosity about how language shapes human experience.
+I hold a Bachelor’s degree in Liberal Arts & Sciences from Quest University (British Columbia), with a focus on mathematics and critical theory.

-👨🏽‍💼: I serve as a Senior Researcher in NLP R&D,(and implementation,) and TMT policy.
-Before that, I consulted at McKinsey for 2 years.
-Both focused on the APAC.
-I enjoy interesting problems, and data science gave me a way to express myself both in math and letterds in a creative outlet.
-Moving forward, I hope to dedicate what is left of my '80,000 hours' to using these intelligent systems to create the net-social impact for the most vulnerable.
+👨🏽‍💼 **Experience:** Currently, I serve as a Senior Researcher in NLP R&D and TMT policy.
+Previously, I spent two years consulting at McKinsey, with a focus on the APAC region.
+I'm drawn to interesting problems, and data science provides a creative outlet where I can express myself through both mathematics and letters.
+Looking ahead, I aim to dedicate my '80,000 hours' to leveraging intelligent systems to create positive social impact, especially for the most vulnerable.

 ---